Alpine Sunflower

 While Old Man of the Mountain can withstand harsh cold winters, these plants are very fragile and take a long time to grow.
 For 10 to 20 years, this plant will only grow their roots and leaves until conditions are just right to produce their bright yellow flowers and seed followed by senescence, or the plant's death.

-Up Next in Wildflowers with Michelle Gibbons
+Up Next in Michelle Talks Plants

 -